Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 That evening, Sevasti picks me up and we’re off for Toli Beach.
 Unfortunately, the weather still isn’t cooperating.
 Dark clouds towards the west threaten to quell our sunset experience.

-But if there’s one thing I do know for sure about Symi, it’s that I’ll be back.
+But if there’s one thing I do know for sure about Symi Island Greece, it’s that I’ll be back.
 Sooner, rather than later (and hopefully on a yacht!).

 Next stop, a ferry to Kos and onward to Turkey for my long-anticipated visit to Cappadocia!!